 Bass output from the subwoofer was very impressive, delivering deep and powerful bass with plenty of impact that could be felt as well as heard.
 Sound effects such as explosions had a satisfying rumble that added greatly to the overall sound presentation.

-Overall the Bose CineMate 15 was an admirable performer for such a compact speaker setup; however, in my opinion, I consider it to be a bit pricey for a basic compact audio system, which doesn’t contain many features.
+Overall the Bose CineMate 15 was an admirable performer for such a compact soundbar system.
+However, I consider it to be a bit pricey for a basic compact audio system, which doesn’t contain many features.

-It will also please most individuals looking for a soundbar system with easy setup and a small form factor that doesn’t call much attention to itself within a typical living space.
+It will also please most individuals looking for a soundbar system with easy setup and a small form factor that doesn’t call much attention to itself while in a typical living space.

 Don’t forget to consider the CineMate 10 as an alternative choice, which in my opinion is a better bargain.